briansmith337/zulip/templates/zerver/help/link-to-a-message-or-conversation.md

 # Link to a message or conversation

 Share permanent links to messages, threads, and streams.
-The Zulip project uses this feature extensively to link to Zulip conversations from our issue tracker.
+The Axxess project uses this feature extensively to link to Axxess conversations from our issue tracker.

 ## Link to a stream or topic (web only)